haoxintu/FastKLEE/README.md

 To install FastKLEE, users could execute `./setup.sh` to set up both Ccured type inference system and the FastKLEE symbolic execution engine.

-After installing the tool, copy the instrument file and the ccured analysis library to the testing folder (`./examples/coreutils-test` in this tutorial).
+After installing the tool, copy the instrument file `neschecklib.bc` and the ccured analysis library `libccured.so` to the testing folder (`./examples/fastklee-test` in this tutorial).

 ## Compile source code to the intermediate representation (IR)